thomasWeise/moptipy/README.md

 #### 5.1.4.
 Example Log File for Multi-Objective Optimization

-You can execute the following Python code to obtain an example log file.
+You can execute the following Python code to obtain an example log file for [multi-objective optimization](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.mo_problem).
+Under `moptipy`, every multi-objective problem also specifies a default scalarization, making it and its log files compatible with single-objective optimization.
+The optimization algorithms can, however, perform Pareto optimization, which is fully respected and whose archive of non-dominated solutions are stored in the log files.
 This code is also available in file [examples/mo_example_nsga2_bits.py](https://thomasweise.github.io/moptipy/examples/mo_example_nsga2_bits.html):

 ```python